7 lifesaving tricks for a successful Server Migration

 Do not get started with blindly moving whatever data your eyes land on first.
 A wrong decision could lead you to a state of regret all your life.
 No matter how well you have planned and prepared, things will go wrong and unexpected at one point; shortcomings surface only during migration.

-Related Topic: How to Find a Quality Dedicated Server
+Related Topic: Create a Thriving Palworld Environment on Windows Dedicated Server

 Prioritize your data, and initiate the move in ascending order of priority.
 This strategy will buy you ample time to eliminate flaws and save the business-crucial data just in case faults arise during migration.